-Now that we’ve gone over the top mutant characters in Marvel Snap, we can now focus on the best Mutant decks that can be crafted.
-Team synergy and individual potency will be the key factors we’ll look at when assembling the deck.
+Team synergy and individual potency will be the key factors I’ll look at when assembling the deck.
 Therefore, you can be sure to expect character combinations with strong promises.
-We’ll also consider strong backups for each of our trump cards to make a stable deck.

 Deck 1: Filling Up The Locations

-This deck focuses on filling up all of our locations.
-Therefore, we’re going to include characters that are benefitted from populated locations, such as Mojo and Ant-Man, as well as characters who themselves fill up locations.
+This deck focuses on filling up all of your locations.
+Therefore, I’m going to include characters that benefit from populated locations, such as Mojo and Ant-Man, as well as characters who themselves fill up locations.

 Deck 2: Onslaught’s Slaughter

 As you’ve probably guessed by the name, this deck focuses on Onslaught’s ability.
-Therefore, we’ve mainly included characters with ongoing abilities in this deck, thus primarily creating an ongoing deck.
+Therefore, I’ve mainly included characters with ongoing abilities in this deck, thus primarily creating an ongoing deck.